MicheleRezk/BeersApp/README.md

 ## To run this app you have to:
 1- Install .Net Core 2.1 Preview (https://blogs.msdn.microsoft.com/dotnet/2018/02/27/announcing-net-core-2-1-preview-1/)
 2- Install npm Packages
-3- Change APIKey in "BreweryDBSettings" section in appsettings.json with your key
+3- Change APIKey in "BreweryDBSettings" section in appsettings.json and in Config file in BeersApp.Application.Tests Project with your key

 ##Beers List - with filter and sort
 ![Beers List - with filter and sort](https://lh6.googleusercontent.com/BAS5qim0gWYahGpf4vtjSfpjwd1_L1u1_tLuhOUhICtBBS2BABu9t_OX2bApm49OPvhkzAG1BNNV8A=w1366-h637-rw)